 3. Inquire about training provided to clients.

 Ask what type of training an adoption agency offers to adoptive parents.
 Are you planning on a special needs adoption?
 If so, will they work with you to determine whether or not you are fully prepared?
 Are you adopting internationally?
 Do they offer guidance concerning transracial and multicultural families and what you can expect?
 Does the agency offer counseling to domestic birth parents?
 For these scenarios and many others, do they offer support before, during, and post-adoption?
-Many types of adoption actually require by law that you complete training in order to be considered for a referral – make sure that your adoption agency is knowledgeable and able to provide you with the information and support you will need to complete your adoption.
+Many types of adoption actually required by law that you complete training to be considered for a referral – make sure that your adoption agency is knowledgeable and able to provide you with the information and support you will need to complete your adoption.